jportela/www-joaoportela/blog/2020/04/on-sabbaticals.md

     * [Notion](https://www.notion.so/)
     * [Todoist](https://todoist.com/)

 I probably won't have the time to cover everything that's on the list, but that's fine.
-As every brainstorm, this is a starting point, that I'll need to prioritize.
+As every brainstorm, this is a starting point, that I'll need to prioritize, and I'm sure new things will take my focus as I go.

 ### Build